halait/wiki-dark/README.md

 # Wiki Dark
 ## Overview
-Single-page application that serves Wikipedia articles using <a href='https://wiki-dark.web.app/wiki/Angular_%28web_framework%29'>Angular</a>, <a href='https://www.mediawiki.org/wiki/RESTBase'>Wikimedia REST API</a>, and <a href='https://www.mediawiki.org/wiki/API:REST_API'>Mediawiki Core REST API</a>.
+Wiki Dark is single-page application that serves Wikipedia articles using <a href='https://wiki-dark.web.app/wiki/Angular_%28web_framework%29'>Angular</a>, <a href='https://www.mediawiki.org/wiki/RESTBase'>Wikimedia REST API</a>, and <a href='https://www.mediawiki.org/wiki/API:REST_API'>Mediawiki Core REST API</a>.
 Featuring dark mode, search, and collapsible sections.
 Users are served mobile optimized pages on smaller screens using a separate REST API endpoint.
 All links to Wikipedia articles are redirected to show within the application.
+Wiki Dark only works in Chromium-based web browsers.
 Visit <a href='https://wiki-dark.web.app/'>https://wiki-dark.web.app/</a> to see it live.
 <!--
 # WikiDark